conplementAG/coreops-aks-hands-on/ReadMe.md

 - everything inside templates folder

 Copy your resources into your helm chart.
 Interpolate some values / variables.
 Releaes the chart.

+### 10. Discussion around key concepts behind CoreOps and DevOps split

+- where are the application Azure resources located?
+- who operates these resources (SQL DB etc.)?
+- how many subscriptions are there?